jobinkv/Ongoing/DocumentImageClassification.md

 # Proposed Approach

 # Exeriments
+The proposed approach was evaluated on the document image classification task.
+The RVL-CDIP dataset consists of scanned grayscale images of documents from lawsuits against American Tobacco companies and is segregated into 16 categories or classes.
+The dataset is subdivided into Training, Validation and Test Sets each containing 320000, 40000 and 40000 images respectively.

 ## Experiment 1

 Aim: Compare with state of the art approaches.
 ### Experimental setup:
 Dataset: rvlcdip <br />